FarhanShares/laravel-mediaman/README.md

 ## Conversions
-WIP: Conversions are registered globally.
+Conversions are registered globally.
 This means that they can be reused across your application, i.e a Post and a User can have the same sized thumbnail without having to register the same conversion twice.

+Note: Docs are being updated asap!
+Keep an eye here :)